SMALL POX SCARE OVER

 Previous outbreaks at Iowa State

 Outbreaks weren’t new to Iowa State in 1907.
 In 1877, there was a typhoid fever outbreak where four people died.
 In 1900, an outbreak of typhoid fever from contaminated milk caused the death of five students.
 In fact, during the summer of 1907, there were some typhoid fever cases.
 Smallpox also wasn’t new to campus in 1907.
-There are cases of it sprinkled through the Daily and the city newspapers earlier years, but cases are sporadic and usually didn’t affect more than a couple at a time.
+There are cases of it sprinkled through the Daily and the city newspapers earlier years, but cases are sporadic and usually didn’t affect more than a couple people at a time.

 Other smallpox outbreaks in 1907